DanielHarrod/AppTestStudio/README.md

 2.)
 Instance to launch is the instance number you want to target during testing, launching and running scripts.
 This is required, usres with a single instance will always choose instance 0.
 Multiple apps/accounts can be configured on different instances.
 For example, you could run 5 instances with the same account, and automate 5 different apps/games on each instance.
 Or you could run a differnet account on each instance, and run 5 separate instances of the same app/game.

 3.)
-The Start Emmulator + Launch App button will run the Android Emmulator and
+The Start Emmulator + Launch App button will run the Android Emmulator and launch the application on the emmulator.

 4.)
 Start Emmulator button will launch the instance to launch(2) of the android emmulator with a set window name,and initial resolution for consistency.